GuenterQuast/mimoCoRB/builddoc/index.rst

 These data and the wave forms of all double-pulses are finally stored on disk.
-This application is a very typical example of the general process of on-line data processing in modern experiments and may serve as a starting point for own applictions.
+This application is a very typical example of the general process of on-line data processing in modern experiments and may serve as a starting point for own applications.